bemeurer/bemeurer.github.io/content/post/2019-01-24-thinkpad-nightmare.md

 [^2]: Not really.

-[^3]: The unsung hero here is our CDW representative, Shane, which is the most timely, professional, and helpful person I have ever dealt with in this area.
+[^3]: The unsung hero here is our CDW representative, Shane, who is the most timely, professional, and helpful person I have ever dealt with in this area.
 I could not recommend CDW more.